MURDERGUTS/MURDERGUTS/README.md

 check straws pls theyre cooler

 - Is inspiration okay?
-ofc!!!! but i dont really want VERY identical styles to see inspired by mine or any copies... my style is definitely not consistent and i got so much shading styles, as i am experimenting!
+Ask me personally. my style is definitely not consistent and i got so much shading styles, as i am experimenting!!!

 • i LOVE roblox myths and slasher movies!!